danReynolds/loon/README.md

 ## 🔎 Queries

-Documents can be read and filtered with queries:
+Documents can be filtered using queries:

 ```dart
 final snapshots = BirdModel.store.where((snap) => snap.data.family == 'Gaviidae').get();